• MS, Business Management, Massachusetts Institute of Technology, 1996

 • Lean Six Sigma Yellow-Belt Certification since 2011

 Wayne is a Director at Secretariat International with 35 years of analytical expertise for complex capital improvement programs around the world.
-He specializes in program management systems and controls, fraud investigations, financial damage analytics, forensic accounting, root-cause analytics, environmental risk remediation, cost estimating, dispute resolution, litigation support, and expert testimony.
+He specializes in program management systems and controls, fraud investigations, financial damage analytics, forensic accounting, root-cause analytics, environmental risk remediation, cost estimating, quantum and damages analysis, dispute resolution, litigation support, and expert testimony.
 His hands-on experience includes design, construction, and oversight of projects within the energy, power, technology, transportation, water, higher-education, military, institutional, manufacturing, healthcare, and gaming sectors.
 As a result, Wayne has first-hand insights into why construction projects succeed, how they fail, lessons-learned, and powerful ways to translate complicated technical issues into plain English.

 Wayne has been a licensed Professional Engineer (Civil and Structural) since the 1980s.
 He is also a Certified Fraud Examiner, lectures at the University of Southern California, and is a Technical Expert for the California Department of Consumer Affairs and its Board of Professional Engineers, Land Surveyors and Geologists.
 Wayne is a Senior Advisor for a private equity fund in Manhattan, and a Board Member for a mid-sized engineering company in South Florida, where he provides operational guidance.
 He has provided expert testimony in Federal and State courts across the United States.